 Dogon Anemone Gris

-The Dogon Anemone design is an abstract representation of the structural form of the case à palabre or Toguna-- the rectangular-shaped medicinal storages traditionally located at the center of a village in Dogon Country.
+The Dogon Anemone design is an abstract representation of the structural form of the case à palabre or toguna, the central meeting place of the village in Dogon Country, Mali.

 The Anemone Gris print, inspired by the colors signaling the arrival of autumn in New England, is set against a grey background with calming shades of brown, green, teal, and blue.